 Parent Engagement Working Group

-The Council has established a working group to identify key elements required to develop a campaign to increase parental acceptance of and participation in active school travel in Ontario.
-It is currently gathering information about existing research on barriers and enablers identified by parents as well as identifying best practices, tools and campaigns that have effectively addressed those barriers.
-For more information contact us.
+The Council established a working group to identify key elements required to develop a campaign to increase parental acceptance of and participation in active school travel in Ontario.

 Four times a year the Council produces an overview of developments in active school travel with provincial significance.
-Read the most recent Quarterly Update here.
+Quarterly Update #14 – October 2021.